cdoremus/MyNotes/Spanish Notes.md

 girar - to turn
 allá - there (or over there)
 tomar - to take (train, bus)
-afuera - outside (on the outskirts) dentro - inside abajo - downstairs arriba - upstairs
+afuera - out or outside (on the outskirts) dentro - inside abajo - downstairs arriba - upstairs